yuanaichi/hape-splash-screen/readme.md

 source ~/.bashrc
 ```

-The Hape Splash Screen is automatically displayed when you open Terminal again
+The Hape Splash Screen is automatically displayed when you open terminal again